UoB-COMSM0166/2025-group-6/README.md

 - Collect power-ups that provide temporary advantages to make gameplay more strategic.
 - Score goals by getting the puck into the opponent’s goal area to win points.
 - Play against a friend in a local multiplayer mode for a competitive experience.
-- Restart the game easily after a match so I can play multiple rounds without reloading.
+- Restart the game easily after a match, so I can play multiple rounds without reloading.

 ![](/docs/ppc/assets/images/Board.png)
 ![](/docs/ppc/assets/images/Jira.png)